Skip to content

 OperationsView

-The View operation plots S11 (return loss) and S21 (insertion loss) across the full frequency span of the file.
-On a well-matched microstrip trace you expect S11 to be below −15 dB through most of the band, rising only near connector resonances.
-S21 should decline smoothly with frequency — roughly following conductor and dielectric loss slopes.
+This gives you a straightforward plot of S11 (return loss) and S21 (insertion loss) across the entire frequency range your VNA captured.
+For a decent microstrip trace, you'd expect S11 sitting below −15 dB through most of the band, maybe creeping up near connector resonances.
+S21 should roll off smoothly as frequency climbs — following the usual conductor loss and dielectric loss curves.

-• A sharp S11 peak (poor return loss) below 2 GHz — typical of an SMA launch pad that is too wide for 50 Ω
+• Sharp S11 peak below 2 GHz.
+Classic sign of an SMA launch pad that's too wide to maintain 50 Ω.

-• Ripple in S21 with a periodicity that corresponds to twice the electrical length of the connector body (~50–100 ps round trip)
+• Ripple in S21 with a period matching twice the electrical length of the connector body.
+That's usually a 50–100 ps round trip.

-• Any notch that coincides with a quarter-wave resonance of the connector pin length
+• Any notch that lines up perfectly with a quarter-wave resonance of the connector pin.
+Do the math on pin length and you'll often find it sitting right where that dip appears.

 Step 2: Passivity Check — Catch Calibration Errors Early

-If this sum exceeds 1.0 at any point — even by 0.01 — your file is non-passive.
-Common causes:
+If that sum goes above 1.0 anywhere — even by a tiny amount like 0.01 — your file is non-passive.
+Something went wrong.
+The usual suspects:

-• VNA calibration drift (recalibrate if the board temperature changed more than 5 °C since cal)
+• VNA calibration drifted.
+If the board temperature shifted more than 5 °C since you ran the cal, redo it.

-• Port mismatch: the file was saved as 50 Ω but the VNA was set to 75 Ω during measurement
+• Port impedance mismatch.
+Maybe you saved the file as 50 Ω but the VNA was actually set to 75 Ω during the sweep.

 Step 3: Time Gate — Isolate the DUT

-Time gating transforms the S-parameter data into the time domain (via IFFT), applies a windowed gate around the DUT response, then transforms back to frequency (FFT).
-The result is an S-parameter set where the connector responses have been suppressed.
+Time gating takes your S-parameter data, converts it to the time domain using an inverse FFT, applies a windowed gate around just the DUT response, then converts back to frequency with a forward FFT.
+What you get is an S-parameter set where the connector responses have been mostly suppressed.

-• Gate center: set to the mid-point of the trace electrical delay (~500 ps for 10 cm on FR4)
+• Gate center: set it to the midpoint of the trace's electrical delay.
+For 10 cm on FR4, that's around 500 ps.

-• Gate span: trace electrical length plus ~100 ps margin on each side
+• Gate span: the trace's electrical length plus roughly 100 ps of margin on each side to avoid cutting into the response.

-• Window function: Kaiser-Bessel (reduces time-domain sidelobes at the cost of frequency resolution)
+• Window function: Kaiser-Bessel is a solid choice.
+It reduces time-domain sidelobes at the expense of some frequency resolution, but that's usually a good trade.

-• S11 ripple reduced — the reflections from the connectors are gated out
+• S11 ripple drops significantly.
+Those reflections from the connectors are now gated out.

-• S21 now rises slightly at high frequency relative to the ungated version — the connectors were adding insertion loss that is now removed
+• S21 actually rises a bit at high frequency compared to the ungated version.
+That's because the connectors were adding insertion loss that's now removed.

-• The notch you saw at 7 GHz is gone or much shallower — confirming it was a connector resonance, not a trace defect
+• That 7 GHz notch you were worried about?
+It's either gone or much shallower.
+Turns out it was a connector resonance, not a trace problem.

 Step 4: De-embed — Apply the Fixture Model

-Time gating is a broadband approximation.
-For highest accuracy, use a dedicated fixture de-embedding file — a separately measured .s2p of the SMA connector alone on a short thru substrate.
-The pipeline cascades its inverse (S-matrix inversion) with your DUT measurement:
+Time gating is useful and fast, but it's fundamentally a broadband approximation.
+For the highest accuracy, you want a dedicated fixture de-embedding file — a separately measured .s2p of just the SMA connector on a short thru substrate.
+The pipeline inverts that fixture's S-matrix and cascades it with your DUT measurement:

 [SDUT]=[Sfixture,port1]1[Smeasured][Sfixture,port2]1[S_{DUT}] = [S_{fixture,port1}]^{-1} \cdot [S_{measured}] \cdot [S_{fixture,port2}]^{-1}

-To generate the fixture file, measure a matched thru board (same substrate, same launch geometry, zero-length trace) and save it as a separate .s2p.
-Load it into the De-embed operation.
+To create the fixture file, measure a matched thru board.
+Same substrate, same launch geometry, but with zero trace length between the connectors.
+Save that as a separate .s2p file.
+Then load it into the De-embed operation:

 De-embed InputValue